dduril/ruby-samples/rails-command-line.md

 ---

-### Terminal Sessions
+### Command Line Session

-I've documented some of the common command line operations and options here.
+I've documented some of the common command line operations and options here for a Rails test application.

 After installing Ruby, Rails and RubyGems - check the version: